 2. Weiner – Sure, it’s already hopelessly out of date, but you can still enjoy the madcap follies of the most (unfortunately) famous New York Representative in history.
 There is a rise and fall, marital strife, great chases, political discourse and the greatest documentary quotes since American Movie.

 The fact that it’s all real (and not even the whole story) is really not part of it.
-You can learn real some things, and that’s great, but it doesn’t make this any better.
+You can learn some real things, and that’s great, but it doesn’t make this any better.
 Whenever you hear people say “You can’t make this stuff up” it’s always stupid, you totally could make it up, and probably have, but this is one case where maybe it’s finally true.
 Not that you’d ever want to.
 But you don’t have to.
 You just have to watch Weiner.

 3. Zootopia – Any movie with two important message metaphors, a crushing breakdown by its lead actress and political intrigue all wrapped up in a fantastic mystery and laced with easy humor anchored by the perfect interplay of the leads would be a simple pick for Best Picture, never mind a top ten list.
 That it is animated and ostensibly for children should really make it all the more notable.
 Not marginalized into some ancillary category.